benjholla/VoicemailVictim/README.md

     ngrok 5000

+To run the app in debug mode (with a stacktrace and an interactive shell on errors), export or set the environment variable `DEBUG` to `True`.
+Debug mode is not suitable for production!

 ## 3) Configure

 Navigate to [https://www.twilio.com/user/account/phone-numbers/incoming](https://www.twilio.com/user/account/phone-numbers/incoming).
 Select your Twilio phone number you wish to connect to the Voicemail Victim web application.
 Under `Voice` enter your Heroku application URL for the `/call` endpoint (e.g. `https://voicemail-victim.herokuapp.com/call`) in the `Request URL` field.
 Press `Save` to apply the changes.